sadieedwin/incident-tracker-web-app/progress_journal.md

   - Reorganized and simplified the app to focus on a single table view for clarity and ease of use.
   - Added pagination

+## 📅 April 16, 2025 - Some Ops task

+- Modified logrotate config.
+- Scheduled Backups with Cron
+- System Management:
+- Created a ~/.ssh/config file due to Connection reset problem.
+- and installed tmux to protect current work